sinch/docs/docs/conversation/conversation-callbacks.md

 | channel_capabilities | string array       | Optional.
 When status `CAPABILITY_PARTIAL`, a list of channel-specific capabilities reported by the channel if supported.               |
 | reason               | object             | Error reason if the capability check failed.
 See [Reason](doc:conversation-callbacks#reason) for details.                               |

+You can get more information about the capability check endpoint provided by Conversation API at [Introduction to Capability](doc:conversation-capability).

 #### Example of Capability Check Callback

 ```json